alphagov/publisher/README.md

 Publisher is the primary content design app for GOV.UK.
 It provides the user interface for entering all the key editorial formats and an API so other apps (primarily frontend) can access that data for display.
-It is intended to work in partnership with Panopticon which manages document creation, metadata, slugs, titles, etc. It is sometimes referred to as "mainstream publisher".
+It is sometimes referred to as "mainstream publisher".

 ##Screenshots